Gracesunday16/marketing-promotion-analysis/README.md

 ## Project Overview

 This project presents an end-to-end marketing analytics solution designed to measure the effectiveness of promotional campaigns across various product categories, customer segments, and regions.
-It uses a comprehensive, business-like dataset (10,000+ rows) to simulate real-world promotional activities over a 12-month period and analyzes the return on investment (ROI), sales lift, discount impact, and customer behavior.

-The final dashboard was built in Google Looker Studio and integrates insights from Excel-based data modeling
+It uses a comprehensive, business-like dataset (10,000+ rows) to simulate real-world promotional activities over a 12-month period and analyzes the return on investment (ROI), sales lift, discount impact, and customer behavior.The final dashboard was built in Google Looker Studio and integrates insights from Excel-based data modeling

+## The Business Problem

+Our marketing team regularly runs promotions — from discounts to flash sales — but there's been no structured way to measure which campaigns actually drive results.
+We needed a clear answer: "Which promos worked best, and were they worth the cost, which country should we increase promotional investment and what month of the year is best for promotion?"

 ## Project Objectives